chtoucas/Narvalo.NET/docs/Overview.md

 Except for Code Contracts, there should be no need to edit the project properties anymore.
 For more the details about this shared configuration, see the section "Global settings" below.

-Create a project and add it to Narvalo (Core).sln or Narvalo (Mvp).sln, and also to the Narvalo.sln solution.
+Create a project and add it to `Narvalo (Core).sln` or `Narvalo (Mvp).sln`, and also to the `Narvalo.sln solution`.

 Edit the project file:
-- add the following line at the bottom of the project file, just BEFORE the Microsoft targets:
+- Add the following line at the bottom of the project file, just BEFORE the Microsoft targets:
 ```xml
 <Import Project="..\..\tools\Narvalo.Common.props" />
 ```
-- remove all sections about Debug, Release and CodeContracts.
+- Remove all sections about Debug, Release and CodeContracts.
-- remove all properties configured globally.
+- Remove all properties configured globally.

 A typical project file should then look like this:
 ```xml